-Table~\ref{tab:t1} analyzes this issue.
-Here we again use the constant volatility model from section~\ref{ss:crra}, comparing Monte Carlo approximations of $\lL_\Phi$ with the true value obtained via the analytical expression given in \eqref{eq:lpc}.
-The consumption and dividend growth parameters are again chosen to match table~I of \cite{bansal2004risks}, as in footnote~\ref{fn:mp}.
-The true value of $\lL_\Phi$ calculated from the analytical expression \eqref{eq:lpc} is $-0.0031545$, as shown in the caption for the table.
+These are asymptotic results.
+Table~\ref{tab:t1} tests finite sample behavior.
+We again use the constant volatility model from Section~\ref{ss:crra}, comparing Monte Carlo approximations of $\lL_\Phi$ with the true value obtained from in \eqref{eq:lpc}.
+Consumption and dividend growth parameters are as in footnote~\ref{fn:mp}.
+The true value of $\lL_\Phi$ is $-0.0031545$, as shown in the caption for the table.
 The interpretation of $n$ and $m$ in the table is consistent with the left hand side of \eqref{eq:mc}.
-For each $n, m$ pair, we compute $\lL_\Phi(n, m)$ 1,000 times using independent draws and present the mean and the standard deviation of the sample in the corresponding cell.
-We find that the Monte Carlo approximation is accurate up to three decimal places in all simulations, and up to four decimal places when $n =750$.
-Standard deviations are small.
-The table suggests that, at least for this model, the Monte Carlo method is precise enough to determine the sign of $\lL_\Phi$.
+For each $n, m$ pair, we compute $\lL_\Phi(n, m)$ 1,000 times using independent draws and present the mean and their standard error in the corresponding cell.
+We find that the Monte Carlo approximation is accurate up to four decimal places when $n =750$ and standard deviations are small.
+At least for this model, the Monte Carlo method can determine the sign of $\lL_\Phi$.

 {

 }